Honda HR-V review - Interior, design and technology

 Also included is the My Honda+ app, which can operate as a digital key, using Geo Fence tech to create an alert if the car leaves a specified area, and locate wherever it is parked.

 - 1Honda HR-V reviewThere’s plenty to like about the Honda HR-V, but it’s expensive to buy and is eclipsed by the very best in class

-- 4Honda HR-V review - Interior, design and technology - currently readingStylish looks, decent levels of standard kit and improved onboard technology mean the HR-V is an appealing small family SUV
+- 4Honda HR-V review - currently readingStylish looks, decent levels of standard kit and improved onboard technology mean the HR-V is an appealing small family SUV

 - 5Practicality, comfort and boot spaceThe boot is smaller than before, but the HR-V offers plenty of flexible cabin space